emehrkay/Pypher/example/intro.md

 ### Watch out for Bound Parameters

 If you do not manually bind params, Pypher will create the param name with a randomly generated string.
-This is good because it binds the parameters, however, it also doesn’t allow the Cypher caching engine in the Neo4J server to property cache your query as a template.
+This is good because it binds the parameters, however, it also doesn't allow the Cypher caching engine in the Neo4J server to property cache your query as a template.
 The solution is to create an instance of the Param object with the name that you want to be used in the resulting Cypher query.

 ```python
 name = Param('my_param', 'Mark')